Land Central Station

-The cloud clearinghouse service is where each council's property information is centralised.
+The cloud service provides a clearinghouse where each council's property information is centralised.
 The service enables DELWP to obtain daily or weekly snapshots of the combined statewide property data.
 When DELWP has on-demand access to the complete council property information for the whole state, it doesn't need to re-assemble this information from dozens of spreadsheets.

 To update Vicmap, DELWP will compare what changed between snapshots of the council data and then apply those changes to Vicmap.
 DELWP can continue to use the M1 format internally for supplying the changes to the Vicmap data maintainer.
-Or DELWP might use the new snapshot approach to come up with a more efficient way to get changes into Vicmap.
+Or DELWP may develop a more efficient way to get changes into Vicmap.
 Either way, councils never need to use M1s again.

 Most discussions about improving the property data maintenance processes for councils have involved minor improvements to the M1, like creating new edit codes or adding more fields to the specification.

 We have a different idea about how to better exchange data that doesn't rely on spreadsheets.
 It's a new shared-service approach based on modern technologies, and it involves DELWP taking a greater role in the property data maintenance workflow.

 Yes.
 The challenges include, but are not limited to: